Make your cyber world more secure and

 How can this be?

-Perhaps the main reason is that cyber pros – caught between structural flaws, flawed controls and policies, and group think – are simply not taking advantage of terrific and proven methods.
-There are “Good to Great” methods that drive strong business outcomes and are easily applicable to managing cyber risk.
+Cyber pros are set up for failure– caught between structural flaws, flawed controls and policies, and group think – are simply not taking advantage of terrific and proven methods.

-We believe that by going through this site, thinking through the implications – taking time to learn more through the online coursesyou can gain what you need to make your cyber world more secure and your life easier.
+We believe that by going through this site, thinking through the implications – taking time to learn more through the online coursesyou can gain what you need to make your cyber world more secure and your life easier -- cutting stress and burnout.

 Brian Barnier is the co-founder of Think.Design.Cyber and the think-tank, CyberTheory Institute that bridges the gap between boards, business leaders, cybersecurity leaders and compliance.
 He is an avid sailor with a distinctive career spanning: cybersecurity, technology, risk management, new product innovation and financial services regulation.